 While punitive measures may produce short-term results, they overwhelmingly inspire resentment and apprehension.
 Over the long term, it doesn't pay off.

 It's not often the fault of the team when goals aren't met — they're either not given the resources they need to reach that goal, or the goal is too aggressive.

 The best managers support their team, and inspire them to embrace accountability naturally by helping them see and appreciate the purpose behind their work.

 Lack of diversity is still a glaring issue in modern business, and it's particularly prevalent among tech companies and startups.

-As much as it is a vital social issue, diversity is a business issue.
+As much as it is a vital social issue, diversity is also a business issue.

-Managers are not just missing out on a cultural advantage by hiring and training a homogenious team -- they're missing out on a major strategic advantage.
-A business with a team that all look, think, and act alike are at greater risk of failure.
+Managers are not just missing out on a cultural advantage by hiring and training a homogenous team — they're missing out on a major strategic advantage.
+A business with team members that all look, think, and act alike are at greater risk of failure.

 The broader skill set and perspective of diverse group of talented individuals is a major asset when challenged with adversity, or presented with opportunity.

 Make sure you're not hiring (or grooming) clones of yourself or your peers.
 Expand the perspective and the capabilities of your organization by actively seeking out and embracing diversity.